 - Accepting remarkably low standards of events, relationships

-- Engaging in self-harming behavior like excessive drinking, avoiding medication, attempting suicide
+- Engaging in self-harming behavior like excessive drinking, drugs, addictions, avoiding medication, attempting suicide

 - Change in appetite